Kang Ha-guk

 Kang Ha-guk (Korean: 강하국, born 25 April 1952) was the Minister of Public Health of North Korea from 2013 to 2017, when he was replaced by Jang Jun-sang.
 He was appointed on April 9, 2014.
-As of January 2014, he was also reportedly director of the Central Committee of the Korea-China Friendship Association.
+As of January 2014, he was also reportedly the director of the Central Committee of the Korea-China Friendship Association.
 He was among the dignitaries who greeted Chinese Vice President Li Yuanchao during his state visit to Pyongyang in July 2013.